AGarciaJr/astro-site/src/content/blog/spectrum-sizzle-2025.md

 description: "A weeklong hands-on workshop at Baylor exploring spectrum technologies, policy, and career pathways."
 date: 2025-06-05
 tags: ["spectrum", "radar", "wireless", "graduate-school", "baylor", "workshop"]
-image: "/images/blog/sizzle-certificate.png"
 ---

 ## Overviews

-Earlier this June, I had the opportunity to attend **Spectrum Sizzle**, an NSF-funded undergraduate workshop hosted at **Baylor University**.
+Earlier this week, I had the opportunity to attend **Spectrum Sizzle**, an NSF-funded undergraduate workshop hosted at **Baylor University**.
 The event was designed to expose students to real-world wireless spectrum challenges through hands-on labs, academic lectures, and professional panels.

 I was invited to participate by **Tom Brooks**, Director of Business Development at SMART Hub, who I originally met during my freshman year in his professional development course.
 Thanks to that connection, I recieved an invitation to an eye opening experience.